If you prefer, you may download the Installation Manual and Users Guide pdf using the link at the right.

 The primary concept of our composting toilet is the separation of liquids and solid wastes!
 Be sure to inform your guests as to the proper use of your head.
 This will allow proper composting action and assist your guests in feeling comfortable with a new piece of equipment.

-Allowing the entry of urine into the composting chamber will cause unpleasant odor and prevent proper compost action.
+Allowing the overflow of urine into the composting chamber will cause unpleasant odor and prevent proper compost action.

 Toilet paper is typically placed in the toilet.
 Since paper products do not decompose as quickly as solid wastes, they will be visible long after the solid matter has broken down.
 Any type of toilet paper is acceptable; less substantial brands (such as marine or RV paper) will compost the quickest.

-Most users keep a small spray bottle (included) ﬁlled with a mixture of water and vinegar nearby to spray off the bowl in the event that some solid waste adheres to the bowl.
+Most users keep a small spray bottle (included) ﬁlled with a mixture of water and 2 oz of white vinegar nearby to spray off the bowl in the event that some solid waste adheres to the bowl.
 Spritzing of the bowl also assists in cleansing the urine passages.

 All urine has an odor.
 It will not be noticed with normal use.
 It will be present when the storage container is open to the air for emptying.
-For persistent urine odors in the container, a few ounces of white vinegar, a few drops of Dawn dishwashing soap, or a couple ounces of chlorine bleach may reduce this odor.
+For persistent urine odors in the container, add a few ounces of white vinegar, and/or a few drops of Dawn dishwashing soap to reduce this odor.

 Vomiting and diarrhea, if not persistent, are unlikely to affect the head function.
 If increased wetness of the compost results, the situation may be corrected with the addition of a small amount of dry compost medium.